cmndrsn/mer-quality/content/survey-items.md

 -   The paper justifies its selection of human annotators and recruitment methodology (e.g., crowdsourced, experts, psychology students)
 -   Reliability of annotations is adequately reported in the paper, or possible to measure from the data (i.e., raw annotations available).
 -   The estimated cost of establishing the dataset is reported.
--   The value of the data significant in terms of the cost invested (e.g. over \$5000) or culture-specific expertise.
+-   The value of the data significant in terms of the cost invested (e.g. over $5000) or culture-specific expertise.

 #### Collection

--   Accuracy can be improved by user-centered approaches for data labeling and augmentation.
+-   Accuracy is improved by user-centered approaches for data labeling and augmentation.
 Examples include recruiting third party to rate emotion where two others disagree, feedback loops between individual and contextual systems, or data collection tools that raise actionable alerts to warn users of unexpected values in advance.
 -   (If applicable) Study provides information about screening and training of annotators.

 #### Cleaning & preprocessing

 -   Data entries are unique and redundant cases are removed.
--   Feature complexity is reduced where appropriate to mitigate overfitting or to improve interpretability
+-   Feature complexity is reduced where appropriate to mitigate overfitting or to improve interpretability.
--   Does the study use direct or indirect annotation methods?
-Direct annotation methods comprise participants ratings, whereas indirect methods include web scraping labels or algorithmic judgments.

 #### ML building